Comcast gives free flags to Hoosier families

 Those communities include Indianapolis, Shelbyville, Greenfield, Mooresville and Camby.

-"There is a certain brand of the American flag we use," says Toon, "because it's made in the United States."
+"There is a certain brand of the American flag we use," Toon said, "because it's made in the United States."

-The new flag is installed in a matter of moments, but Toon says the old flag get its recognition too.
+The new flag is installed in a matter of moments, but Toon said the old flag get its recognition too.
+Old flags are taken to the VFW, which has a program to respectfully retire the flags.

 The respect means a little more to Toon.
 That's because he is a 12-year National Guard veteran who served time in Iraq.

-"No matter what side of the fence you're on," says Toon, "everyone kind of rallies around the flag."
+"No matter what side of the fence you're on, everyone kind of rallies around the flag," Toon said.

 Mike Wilson is the public relations director with Comcast of Indiana.

-"Personally, for me," says Wilson, "it is great to see, because it does restore a sense of pride.
-We see so much division day to day on any given topic, and it's so nice to have something that everyone can rally around."
+"Personally, for me, it is great to see because it does restore a sense of pride.
+We see so much division day-to-day on any given topic, and it's so nice to have something that everyone can rally around," Wilson said.

 Toon is a member of Comcast's Veteran Network Employee Resource Group, also known as VetNet.
 It supports Hoosier veterans and their families.

-"It doesn't have, really, much to do with anything we do in the world of telecommunications," says Wilson, "but it has a lot to do with how we care about our employees."
+"It doesn't have, really, much to do with anything we do in the world of telecommunications," Wilson said.
+"But it has a lot to do with how we care about our employees."

 Comcast has more than 150 technicians working in the Indianapolis area, according to Toon.
 Each of those employees can send in a tip for a flag replacement.